kubeshop/testkube/docs/docs/getting-started/index.md

 As usage of testkube grows within your team, you may choose to:
 * leverage [managed testkube cloud](../testkube-cloud/intro.md)
-* [getting to production](../guides/going-to-production) with your own testkube installation
+* [Move to production](../guides/going-to-production) with your own Testkube installation.